 There are two types of aircraft repair relevant to cold spray technology: structural and non-structural.
-Cold spray repairs are currently FAA-compliant for after-market non-structural aircraft components and even some structural repair opportunities for secondary structure have been identified.
+Cold spray repairs are currently FAA-compliant for after-market non-structural aircraft components and even some structural repair opportunities for the secondary structure have been identified.

 Some types of damage to engine parts, landing gear components, and other essential and non-essential parts required for safe and reliable operation can still fit under “nonstructural” aircraft components.
-This depends on the location and extent of damage.
+This depends on the location and extent of the damage.

-Currently, cold spray technology presents cost-saving solutions and increases the life-span of numerous non-structural parts.
+Currently, cold spray technology presents cost-saving solutions and increases the lifespan of numerous non-structural parts.
 For a damaged APU gear-box, here is an example repair schematic for a cold spray repair process:

 - Assess the gearbox damage

 - Machine damaged segments to create a smooth surface